-SELF ASSESSMENT QUESTIONS

-1. The services sector

-a. primary tier c. tertiary tier b. secondary tierd. quarterly tier

-Which sector is that a.
-Services ne biggest employment generator in India as of 2018? b.
-Manufacturing
+1. The services sector is called of an economy. a. primary tier b. secondary tier c. tertiary tier d. quarterly tier 2.
+Which sector is the biggest employment generator in India as of 2018? a.
+Services b.
+Manufacturing c.

-c.
 Agriculture d.
 Construction